FormerLurker/ArcWelderLib/readme.md

 * Example: ```ArcStraightener "C:\thing.aw.gcode" --max-arc-segment-mm=0.5```

 #### Arc Segments Per R
 This is the maximum length an arc segment can be.
-It's basically the same as Max Arc Segment MM, but is used in different firmware
+Similar to --max-arc-segment-mm, but is used in different firmware.

 * Type: Value (millimeters)
 * Default: 0 (disabled)